vfribeiro/RepData_PeerAssessment1/PA1_template.md

 intmax <- data.stepsby5min$Group.1[which.max(data.stepsby5min$x)]
 ```

 The 5-minute interval where the average across all days reaches the max is : **835**.
+It seems people using such devices like to walk, jog, run 'early' in the morning...

 ## Imputing missing values